kowalhanna/eda-functions/README.md

 ## Exploratory Data Analysis Functions

-This repository contains several Python functions designed to facilitate EDA tasks.
-These functions are useful for visualizing and analyzing categorical and numerical features in a DataFrame.
+This repository contains several Python functions designed to facilitate EDA tasks and help to select the right model for further tuning.
+These functions are useful for visualizing and analyzing categorical and numerical features in a DataFrame, as well as model selection process.

 ### Functions Included: